Train Your Brain: Powerful Gesture Drawing Exercise

 So first let’s go through the exercise itself, and then we’ll look at some important things to keep in mind while you do it.
 The exercise will take about 1 hour total, and it can be added to your regular practice schedule.

 Preparation: Choose 13 poses and get them all ready to go.
 Don’t look at them too deeply.
-We recommend the Croquis Cafe as a great place to find good poses.
+We have a fantastic and free reference library if you need references to draw.

-Warm Up: Use five of the poses for the warmup – the 45 second drawings we just looked at.
+Warm Up: Use five of the poses for the warmup – just 45 second quick sketches will be enough to get loose (don’t worry how they turn out!).

 Exercise 1: 2.5 min + 3 min